 5. Talk to your kids about how porn misrepresents body types, women, people of color, and same-sex intimacy.

-In other words, mainstream porn tends only to use thin, white, cisgender, and able-bodied actors, while other body types, people of color, people with disabilities, and people of other marganalized identities are frequently fetishized.
-When this happens, boys can, unconsciously, begin to see these people as lesser.
-In doing so, they can perpetuate a harmful view of others.
+Mainstream porn often normalizes thin, white, cisgender, and able-bodied people—while other body types, people of color, people with disabilities, and people of other marginalized identities are frequently stereotyped and fetishized.
+When this happens, porn consumers can begin to see people who are marginalized as lesser and can perpetuate a harmful view of others as a result.”

 6. Have broader conversations about racism, sexism, and consent—some of the major issues in porn.

 “Mainstream media bombards our kids with messages about male sexual entitlement and female sexual availability and male dominance and female submission that are equally damaging to our young people,” says Orenstein.

 Porn pushes this narrative strongly in a toxic way that, as we’ve said before, harms boys’ understandings and views regarding race, gender dynamics, consent, and more.